micropython/micropython/docs/library/framebuf.rst

     Retrieve the height provided at construction

+.. method:: FrameBuffer.format()

+    Retrieve the format provided at construction

+.. method:: FrameBuffer.stride()

+    Retrieve the stride provided at construction

 .. method:: FrameBuffer.scroll(xstep, ystep)

     Shift the contents of the FrameBuffer by the given vector.
 This may